Term archive

 Joruri-ji Temple

-According to the records of the temple, the temple was opened in 1047 by Yoshiaki Shonin and enshrines the “Yakushinyourai,” the Buddha who can cure all illness.
+According to the records of the temple, the temple was opened in 1047 by Gimei Shonin and enshrines the “Yakushinyourai,” the Buddha who can cure all illness.
 The name of the temple is said to come from "Joruri," the realm where the Buddha lives.

 The main hall of Joruri-ji is particularly long with nine Amida Buddhas enshrined inside.
 During the Heian period about 30 such nine-body Amida temples were built around Kyoto, but Joruri-ji is the only temple that still exists.
 Both the main hall and nine-body Amida Buddha are designated as national treasures.